 Awards and nominations

-Caddyshack II was nominated for four Golden Raspberry Awards including Worst Picture, managing to win two: "Worst Supporting Actor" for Dan Aykroyd, and "Worst Original Song" for "Jack Fresh" by Full Force.
+Caddyshack II was nominated for four Golden Raspberry Awards including Worst Picture (it lost to Cocktail), managing to win two: "Worst Supporting Actor" for Dan Aykroyd, and "Worst Original Song" for "Jack Fresh" by Full Force.